 - Probably their most famous example is the opening verse of "Chop Suey" which is pretty much made of this.
 While most of the song is fairly slow and easy to make out, the most that most people can get from the opening is "WAKE UP!
 DunnernunnernunnernunnerMAKE-UP!
 HusserfussermusserfusserSHAKE-UP!
 HajamajhajafajaTABLE!
 Heemamummaheemamumma(somethingthatrhymeswith)ABLE!" and then the whole thing again with "YOU WANTED TO" at the start of every line.
 (The actual lyrics are surprisingly easy- "Wake up/Grab a brush and put a little make-up/Hide the scars to fade away the shake-up/Why'd you leave the keys upon the table?/Here you go create another fable.")

-- This happens with a LOT of System Of A Down's music, actually, due to Serj's weird accent and Motor Mouth.
+- This happens with a LOT of System of a Down's music, actually, due to Serj's weird accent and Motor Mouth.

 - Another good example from Maximum the Hormone: "What's Up People?"
 See if you can remember any of the words aside from "Hey Hey", something that sounds like "ravenga".